luapower/luapower-all/nw.md

 In particular, you can use OpenGL on some views, while using bitmaps (and thus cairo) on others.
 This gives a simple path for drawing an antialiased 2D UI around a 3D scene as an alternative to drawing on the textures of orto-projected quads.
+Views also allow placing native widgets alongside custom-painted areas on the same window.

 __NOTE:__ If you use views, bind all mouse events to the views.
 Do not mix window and view mouse events since the behavior of window